BrilliantGrant/Github-Search/README.md

  * Have an internet connection

 ## Technologies Used
-The technologies used to design this application of quotes are
+The technologies used to design this website of github-user-search are
 * Bootsrap
 * Angular 4
 * Typescript